schuchert/wikispaces/pages/gradle.GettingStarted.md

 Gradle requires a JVM; I work mostly on OS X, so I use JSE 1.6.0_24, but any version from 1.5 on should work fine.
 What follows assumes you already have a JVM running.
 I start in a shell and only at the end finally get into an IDE.

 ## Install Gradle
-Instructions for installing Gradle are [[http://www.gradle.org/installation.html|here]].
+Instructions for installing Gradle are [here](http://www.gradle.org/installation.html).
 I'm summarizing them here, if you have any questions refer to the installation instructions.
-# [[http://www.gradle.org/downloads.html|Download Gradle]].
+# [Download Gradle](http://www.gradle.org/downloads.html).
 For these examples I happen to be using the 1.0-milestone-3 version of Gradle.
 # Unzip the file somewhere, say /users/Schuchert/bin
 # This will create a directory under the installation directory called something like //**gradle-1.0-milestone-3/**//
 # Add the bin directory under the extracted directory to your path.
 In my particular case, the path is: /Users/schuchert/bin/gradle-1.0-milestone-3/bin/